bedrocklinux/bedrocklinux-website/markdown/faq.md

 Whichever offers the install process you like the most.

 Once you've had ~+Bedrock~x hijack the install, you're no longer running that distro - you're running ~+Bedrock~x.
-You can then can swap out everything specific to the hijacked distro with parts from other distros.
+You can then swap out everything specific to the hijacked distro with parts from other distros.
 Once you've configured the system to your liking, the result is functionally the same irrelevant of which install process you happened to use to get there.